CLICK HERE to listen to episode audio (4:38)

 World Geography Course

-WG.2 - how humans influence the environment and are influenced by it.
+WG.2 - how selected physical and ecological processes shape the Earth’s surface, including how humans influence their environment and are influenced by it.

 WG.10 - cooperation among political jurisdictions to solve problems and settle disputes.